AndreaRibuoli/RIBY/README.md

   (spilled from the trailing 16 control bytes of each 528-lengthy record)

-Then comes a *vile adaptation* of the **WebAssembly Code Explorer** (https://wasdk.github.io/wasmcodeexplorer/) that instead on showing the wasm contend (using *WasmParser*, that is the real hero there) simply focus on the memory that the WebAssembly module is actually exporting for JavaScript to have access to.
+Then comes a *vile adaptation* of the **WebAssembly Code Explorer** (https://wasdk.github.io/wasmcodeexplorer/) that instead of showing the wasm contend (using *WasmParser*, that is the real hero there) simply focus on the memory that the WebAssembly module is actually exporting for JavaScript to have access to.

 Adding a simple table for my CCSID (Italian 280) completed the tricky final effect!